-Many of the tutorials available here are from Credo InfoLit Modules and APA Style Central.
+Many of the tutorials available here are from Credo InfoLit Modules and Academic Writer.
 Use the links below to access these resources directly.

-Note: Videos and tutorials created by third party vendors like Credo or APA Style Central may occasionally show resources to which we don't directly have a subscription.
+Note: Videos and tutorials created by third party vendors like Credo or Academic Writer may occasionally show resources to which we don't directly have a subscription.
 These are meant only as examples and you can apply any skills shown in these examples to any other resources.